airline customer service

 True, but you don’t have to be a pilot to recognize invaluable customer service lessons as taught by the airline industry.
 The beauty of them is that they’re universal truths that can be applied to your industry, too.

-(But hey, if you want to improve your customer service right now, .)
+(But hey, if you want to improve your customer service right now, we can help you start right away.)

 Take Customer Service to New Heights